DevonFulcher/PenAndPaper/README.md

 7. Double-click Start.bat and follow instruction prompts.
 8. Retrieve results in the [results](https://github.com/DevonFulcher/PenAndPaper/tree/master/results) folder.

+## Interpreting Results
+This program creates 4 output files to interpret.
+* Category Analysis.csv: Provides statistics on the matchings that this program made.
+* Final Output.csv: Provides the matchings between students and alumni.
+Each matching is listed with the reason that matching was made and, if applicable, the student and alumni information that attributed to that matching.
+* Match Scores.csv: A matrix showing all match scores between each alumnus and student.
+A match score is the value of an assignment of an alumnus to student.
+* Students Lacking Letters.csv: A list of all students who did not receive letters, sorted by their average match score.

 ## Acknowledgements
 Pen and Paper was developed for the Fall 2018 Operations Research course and Spring 2019 Operations Research in Practive independent study at Southwestern Univeristy.
 [Dr. Barbara Anthony's](https://www.southwestern.edu/live/profiles/25773-barbara-m-anthony) advised this project.
 This project was completed with help from [Daniel Maldonaldo](https://www.linkedin.com/in/daniel-maldonado-468292128/), [Katie Dyo](https://www.linkedin.com/in/katiedyo/), [Alexander Hoffman](https://www.linkedin.com/in/alexander-hoffman-bb3aa2134/), and [Greg O'brien](https://www.linkedin.com/in/gregoryobrien1613/).